marta-antunes/WithInteractions/README.md

 Differential gene expression analysis based on the negative binomial distribution with interaction terms.

 **Why:**
 DESeq2 allows to estimate variance-mean dependence in count data from high-throughput sequencing assays and test for differential expression based on a model using the negative binomial distribution **but** does not give p-values for interaction terms.
-I wrote DiffExpWithInteractions to fill this gap.
+DiffExpWithInteractions fills this gap.

 **input:** file with normalized count data